anwar-hegazy/FabScan-Shield/README.md

 # FabScan-Shield
-The FabScan-Shield is a plug-on module for Arduino/Genuino to drive Stepper and Servo Motors or to build a 3D Laser Scanner.
+The FabScan-Shield is a plug-on module for Arduino to drive Stepper and Servo Motors or to build a 3D Laser Scanner.

 Infos about the FabScan 3D-Scanner: http://www.fabscan.org and http://hci.rwth-aachen.de/fabscan